apptimistco/asn/rfc.md

     filter FILTER [ARGS... --] [BLOB...]

-The device may exec this command in the `established` state for the server to acknowledge with the output of the FILTER program with the list of newline separated blob filenames as the program input.
+The device may exec this command in the `established` state for the server to acknowledge with the output of the FILTER program that is given the contents of the referenced blobs as program input.

 ### gc ###
     gc [@TIME]